skot-framework/skot/docs/components/readme.md

 ...explanation of a normal component usage...

+## SKScreen

+...explanation of a SKScreen component ...

 ## SKComponent Included in the framework

 To simplify development, most used Components are included in the framework